Blake Nelson Boyd: Zombie Katrina

 Zombie Katrina is the culmination of the Louisiana Polaroid Trilogy.
 It is the final project undertaken with Boyd’s remaining stock of original Polaroid film.
 The concept originated while photographing Larry King for Louisiana Cereal as Boyd discussed the toxic legacy of Hurricane Katrina and the Deepwater Horizon oil spill.
 Boyd asked King if he would model for a portrait with special effects make-up to draw attention to the dangers of mankind’s pollution of the planet.
 The theme of portraits celebrities and individuals made up to speak about this issue developed into a cross -country project.
 Boyd travelled across the United States with special effects make-up artists Bryan Fulk and Rob "The Kid" Lindores to document around 100 people as zombies weaving their fates together through a conceptual narrative referencing The Shining, Shaun of the Dead, the writings of Hunter S. Thompson and Jack Kerouac’s On the Road.
 The storyline features several of the more well-known models tying their fates together through front page headlines, a water color illustrated journal and a series of oversize painted portraits.

-Featured Polaroid portraits include Bruce Campbell, Kevin Eastman, Michael Hitchcock, Al Jaffee, Christopher Makos, Taylor Mead, Richard Meier, Billy Name, John Stirrat, Sean Yseult and members of Robert Zemeckis’ family.
+Featured Polaroid portraits include Bruce Campbell, Kevin Eastman, Michael Hitchcock, Al Jaffee, Christopher Makos, Taylor Mead, Richard Meier, Billy Name, John Stirratt, Sean Yseult and members of Robert Zemeckis’ family.

 Taylor Mead

 Influenced by the Factory and actor troupes, Boyd uses many recurring characters in his projects such as Harry Shearer and Holly Woodlawn.
 The first and most frequent collaborator was Taylor Mead who, over twenty years, made drawings and paintings or performed in Boyd’s photographs and videos.
+A month before Mead's death, he was preparing to meet Boyd in New York City and drive back to New Orleans to resettle.
+He was going to prepare for an exhibition at Boyd's gallery, Boyd Satellite.
+Following Mead's death, Boyd and Ginette Bone put together a memorial exhibition titled "Taylor Mead in Exile", to which filmmaker Jim Jarmusch was a contributor.